nyguerrillagirl/100-days-of-code/log.md

 ### Day 98: January 2, 2025 (Thursday)
 - Continue Working on Module 2/4 in Course 3 [Version Control]/9 [Meta Front-End Specialization]
-- Continue Working on Module 3/4 in Course 3/8 [Connect and Protect] in Google Cybersecurity Professional Certificate
+- Completed Module 3/4 in Course 3/8 [Connect and Protect] in Google Cybersecurity Professional Certificate
 - Books
   - Strangers in Their Own Land